geofffalk/pokerhands/PokerHands/bin/README.txt

 -------------------

-Package responsible for checking hand of cards for different winning combinations, such as pairs, straights etc. and retreiving the numerical value of winning combinations
+Package responsible for checking hand of cards for different winning combinations, such as pairs, straights etc. and retrieving the numerical value of winning combinations

 Analyser.java - interface file, defining methods for visiting hands, and storing the values of winning combinations

-AbstractAnalyser.java - abstract parent class that implements Analyser, implementing the methods for saving, resetting and retreiving the values of winning combinations.
+AbstractAnalyser.java - abstract parent class that implements Analyser, implementing the methods for saving, resetting and retrieving the values of winning combinations.

 FlushAnalyser.java - implements visit method to checks hands for flushes of one suit